Personal Immigration

 UPPER TRIBUNAL IMMIGRATION APPEAL

-If your appeal to the First-tier Tribunal (Immigration and Asylum Chamber) has been dismissed, our immigration appeal lawyers can advise you on the merits of appealing to the Upper Tribunal, draft grounds of appeal and, if permission is granted, represent you at your Upper Tribunal appeal hearing.
+If your appeal to the First-tier Tribunal (Immigration and Asylum Chamber) has been dismissed, our immigration appeal lawyers can advise you on the merits of appealing to the Upper Tribunal, draft grounds of appeal and, if permission is granted, represent you at your Upper Tribunal immigration appeal hearing.

-On this page we look at the right of appeal to the Upper Tribunal, how to apply for permission to appeal to the Upper Tribunal, what is an ‘error of law’ in a decision of the First-tier Tribunal, time limits for appealing to the Upper Tribunal, what will happen if permission to appeal to the Upper Tribunal is granted or refused and the next steps if you either win or lose your appeal to the Upper Tribunal.
+On this page we look at the right of appeal to the Upper Tribunal, how to apply for permission to appeal to the Upper Tribunal, what is an ‘error of law’ in an immigration decision of the First-tier Tribunal, time limits for appealing to the Upper Tribunal, what will happen if permission to appeal to the Upper Tribunal is granted or refused and the next steps if you either win or lose your appeal to the Upper Tribunal.

 We have separate pages for immigration appeals to the First-tier Tribunal, Administrative Review and Judicial Review.